bhj/gl-chromakey/README.md

 ## Methods

+### `.hasWebGL2()`

+Returns true if browser supports WebGL 2, else false.

 ### `.key([key] [, ...keyN])`

-Sets one or more key colors, replacing any previously configured colors.
-Calling with no parameters clears all key colors.
+Sets one or more RGB key colors, **replacing any prior settings**.
+Calling without parameters clears all key colors.

 - `key`: any of the following:
 	- the string `'auto'`